 Thyme essential oil is said to have anti-inflammatory and anti-bacterial properties as well, helping to relieve acne issues and muscle cramping.

 There is no specific time of year to harvest thyme.
-Although you will want to harvest thyme before the plant flowers, cutting off the top six inches of growth, until you reach the woody part of the plant.
+This herb takes 2-3 years to really mature, so do not harvest the first year of growth.
+You will want to harvest thyme before the plant flowers, cutting off the top six inches of growth, until you reach the woody part of the plant.

-Depending on the growth, two to three harvests may happen during a season.
-However, if you are able to grow thyme all year, thyme can be harvested during the winter months as well.
+Depending on the growth of your plant, two to three harvests may happen during a season.
+However, if you are able to grow thyme all year, in your garden or home, thyme can be harvested during the winter months as well.

 When harvesting thyme, always leave at least fives inches of growth to ensure that your plant continues to thrive.